RaineCagape/CAGAPE_ReynaElaine_PersonalWebsite/README.md

 Dec 27, 2024 Update:

 Please don't fork this repo.
-This is just my pure html & css (and kinda cringe) site.
+This is just pure html & css (and kinda cringe) site.
 I just made this site live for a friend with (moral) support.